Xylophone and Marimba Building E-Books from Jim McCarthy

 How much will the materials Cost?

-If you wish to make a better quality instrument you can of course invest in a better quality wood, such as Rosewood.
-This will cost you a few hundred dollars, but will still be way less than purchasing a real concert instrument.
+and if you wish to make an even better sounding instrument you can of course invest in a better bar timber, such as Rosewood.
+This will cost you a little more, but will still be way less than purchasing a real concert instrument.

 Does the plans include both Metric and Imperial Measurements?

 YES!
-I've updated the plans so that they include both imperial (feet and inches) and metric (millimetres) measurements.
+The plans include both imperial (feet and inches) and metric (millimetres) measurements.

 Do I need to be good at woodworking to achieve this?